alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

        ```shell
        sudo mkdir -p /mnt/scada/nas
        ```
-    5. Allow full permissions (read, write, execute) for the owner, group and others using a similar command to the following:
-       ```shell
-       sudo chmod 777 /mnt/scada/nas
-       ```
-    6. Check that the correct NFS share is available on the NFS server using a similar command to the following:
+    5. Check that the correct NFS share is available on the NFS server using a similar command to the following:
        ```shell
        showmount -e cnas-01.research.pemo
        ```